+When the derivative component is held at fair value, the change in fair value shall be recognized as an unrealized gain or loss throughout the life of the transaction and included in the AVR.

-In the case of No. 3 in the chart above, the fair values for the cash instrument and derivative, when added together, shall not exceed the replication (synthetic asset) statement value.
-If this does occur, the excess shall reduce the fair value of the derivative and shall be recorded as an unrealized gainseparate from the Asset Valuation Reserve (AVR).
+In the case of example 3 in the chart, the fair values for the cash instrument and derivative, when added together, shall not exceed the replication (synthetic asset) statement value.
+If this occurs, the excess shall reduce the fair value of the derivative and shall be recorded as an unrealized loss . .

 Note – The current SSAP No. 86 guidance for the above paragraph refers to unrealized gains and directs that it be captured outside of AVR.
 This has been revised to reflect losses and removes the AVR exception.
 Industry is not familiar with this treatment, speculating that perhaps it relates to NAIC 6 bonds, and agrees it is odd to have the AVR exclusion.
 With broad exposure, will highlight the change and see if any other industry reps are more familiar / impacted by the guidance.

-If the replication (synthetic asset) transaction involves the exchange of interest related cash flows (default free assets), then the cash flows should be accrued as investment income.
-If the replication (synthetic asset) transaction involves the exchange of total return or change in index cash flows, then the cash flows should be segregated between interest income and fair value (equity) changes.
-The interest income portion should be accrued as investment income.
+If the RSAT transaction involves a periodic settlement with the exchange of interest related cash flows (default free assets), then the cash flows on the derivative component shall be accrued as investment income.
+If the RSAT involves a periodic settlement with the exchange of total return or change in index cash flows, then the cash flows shall be segregated between interest income and settlement of other fair value changes.
+The interest income portion shall be accrued as investment income and settlement of any other fair value changes shall be recognized as gains or losses in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.

-If the derivative is carried at fair value, the periodic change in the fair value should be recorded as an unrealized gain or loss adjustment to surplus until the transaction is terminated.
-If the replication (synthetic asset) transaction involves the exchange of total return or change in index cash flows, then the cash flows should be segregated between interest income and fair value (equity) changes.
-The fair value (equity) change should be recognized as a deferred asset/liability until the termination of the contract.
-Gains or losses on the derivative at termination or sale should be recognized as realized.
+Any realized gains or loss recognized at maturity, termination or reset of the derivative component of the RSAT shall be allocated to IMR or AVR in accordance with SSAP No. 7FN.

+New FN: For qualifying RSAT derivatives (held at amortized cost), upon termination, the gain or loss shall be allocated to IMR or AVR based on interest and non-interest factors.
+For simplicity, this IMR and AVR allocation shall be based on the designation category change guidance, applied to the RSAT designation received by the SVO.

 C. Guidance for Income Generation transactions

 The current references to IMR are shaded below.
 No revisions have yet to be proposed.